Vegas police release report on lessons from 2017 massacre

-LAS VEGAS (AP) - Las Vegas police learned from the deadliest mass shooting in modern U.S. history to secure high-rise buildings overseeing open-air crowds and train more officers with rifles to stop a shooter in an elevated position, Clark County Sheriff Joe Lombardo said Wednesday.
+LAS VEGAS (AP) - Las Vegas police have released a report about what the department learned from the deadliest mass shooting in modern U.S. history.

+Clark County Sheriff Joe Lombardo said Wednesday that police now secure high-rise buildings overlooking open-air crowds and more officers have rifles and training to stop a shooter in an elevated position.

+Also among 93 recommendations in the 158-page document is a policy ensuring paramedics and trauma kits are available at large-scale events.

 Copyright © 2019 The Washington Times, LLC.